 Whisk together ⅓ cup maple syrup, 3 tablespoons of soy sauce, 1-2 tablespoons of sesame oil, 4-5 minced cloves of garlic, 1 teaspoon of freshly grated ginger, and black pepper to taste in a small bowl.
 I do not add Kosher salt, as the soy sauce does a great job contributing that salty flavor to this recipe.

-Add the marinade to the salmon fillets and flip them around to coat both sides.
-Marinate with the skin side facing up.
-Cover with plastic film and place in the refrigerator for 30 minutes, turning them over once or twice.
+Add the marinade to the salmon fillets, flipping them to coat both sides.
+Start with the skin side facing up.
+Cover with plastic wrap and refrigerate for 30 minutes, turning the fillets once or twice.

 Preheat the oven to 400°F (200°C).